s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 }
 ~~~~

-In fact, in functional languages like Haskell we only express computations by
+In functional languages like Haskell we only express computations in this matter by
 composition of functions (recursion is also in essence a composition of a function with itself).
-The fact that pure functional languages do not have assignment statements, function
-application is the only way to compute anything and since we can not change
+Because of this and since we can not change the state of any associated variables,
-the state of any associated variables, we generally also do not have to worry
+we generally also do not have to worry
 about the order of execution in functional programs.
 In general, we can say that in functional programming we primarily focus on what
 information is required and by which transformations to compute it